 The 32-bit motherboard is beefed up compared to previous Anycubic 3D printer kits, offering silent printing and improved stability.
 We tested the Anycubic Vyper and found it to be consistent in printing, easy to operate with the 4.3-inch touchscreen, and it was incredibly easy to assemble — we built it in 10-15 minutes.

 The new PEI spring steel magnetic print bed can be lifted off the platform easily for easy removal of your finished parts, and is designed to be scratch and heat resistant and to work well with standard filaments such as PLA, ABS, PETG, and TPU.

 The Vyper also features an innovative new two-fan dual cooling system, cooling down parts quicker and enabling faster printing without causing errors — the Vyper can comfortably print at 100mm/s.

 - Price: $369 / $459 — Available on Amazon here / Available on Creality Store here

 - Print volume: 300 x 300 x 400 mm

-The Creality CR-10 has a passionate group of supporters which hail it as the best DIY 3D printer kit in its price range.
-Manufactured by Creality, a Chinese manufacturer, the CR-10 is a fantastic 3D printer build kit which can be build within 45 minutes.
+The Creality CR-10 has a passionate group of supporters who hail it as the best DIY 3D printer kit in its price range.
+Manufactured by Creality, the CR-10 is a fantastic 3D printer build kit that can be built within 45 minutes.